6 Lesser-Known Surprising Benefits of Circumcision

 Sexually transmitted diseases (also known as sexually transmitted infections) pass from one person to another through sexual contact.

 The common types of sexually transmitted diseases are gonorrhea, chlamydia, and syphilis.
-There are others much dangerous and incurable ones like hepatitis B, human papillomavirus (responsible for genital warts, penile cancer, and cervical cancer), and human immunodeficiency virus (HIV).
+There are many dangerous and incurable ones like hepatitis B, human papillomavirus (responsible for genital warts, penile cancer, and cervical cancer), and human immunodeficiency virus (HIV).

 Read more on the transmission of HIV